 Bear in mind that these drugs are not a first-line defense against mild weight gain.
 They’re serious medications with strict usage requirements that are intended for chronic weight management.
 Doctors prescribe them to treat diabetes only when lifestyle interventions and other medications (like metformin) fail to control blood sugar.
-Doctors may only recommend GLP-1 receptor agonists when BMI is over 30 (i.e., obesity), or if BMI is over 27 and the patient has an associated health condition, such as diabetes or obstructive sleep apnea.
+Healthcare providers may only recommend GLP-1 receptor agonists when BMI is over 30 (i.e., obesity), or if BMI is over 27 and the patient has an associated health condition, such as diabetes, kidney disease, or obstructive sleep apnea.

-Finally, it’s important to note that GLP-1 medications are typically taken as an oral or injected medication in a single daily or weekly dose.
+Finally, it’s important to note that GLP-1 medications are typically taken as an oral or subcutaneously injected medication (like dulaglutide, sold under the brand name Trulicity) in a single daily or weekly dose.
 This is very different from natural GLP-1 hormones, which rise and fall in complex patterns finely tuned to your food intake and other behaviors.